shellshocked2003/Coin-Clp/README.md

 included with all Conan packages published by the SimCenter can be found in the Conan package directories in the following locations, relative to the Conan Cache root (`~/.conan` by default).

-## Acknowledgments

-This Conan packaging configuration is based on what is provided by [Bincrafters](https://github.com/bincrafters/templates).